 In the online and offline world, it’s all about reputation.
 Not only is it natural to want people to like us, but Google pays special attention to sites that get good press.

 And by the good press, we mean sites that have a lot of inbound links.
-Google’s principle is simple: friends of friends are my friends.
+Google’s principle for ranking is simple: friends of friends are my friends.
 If good quality sites mention yours, it’s because you’re trustworthy too.

 But between us, it’s not easy to get inbound links when you’re the new kid on the block.
 Luckily, in 2019, there’s another way to show Google that you’re a reliable site that is appreciated by Internet users.